-In contrast to earlier research by Teo and Ong (2005) which explains that the type of credit collateral significantly positively impacts mortgage defaults, the results show that property type does not affect mortgage defaults.
-Additionally, this private bank already maps out its consumer and productive goals and implements a diversified loan portfolio that complies with the Consumer Credit Manual's guidelines.
+In contrast to earlier research by Teo & Ong (2005) which explains that the type of credit collateral has a significant positive impact on mortgage defaults, the results show that property type has no effect on mortgage defaults.
+Additionally, this private bank already maps out its consumer and productive goals and implements a diversified loan portfolio which complies with the Consumer Credit Manual's guidelines.
 Most borrowers who have residential property collateral types can secure mortgage facilities, which could connect credit risk with consumptive purposes.
-Given the vast market scope of residential property, this has to do with the possibility of a mortgage (Bian et al., 2018).
-Moreover, according to Bian et al. (2018), bank officers who are appraisers of residential property types can also estimate the value of real estate using sales prices comparable to the current market value.
+This has to do with the possibility of mortgage given the type of residential property's extremely broad market scope (Bian, Lin, & Liu, 2018).
+Moreover, according to Bian et al. (2018), bank officers who are appraisers of residential property types are also able to estimate the value of real estate using sales prices that are comparable to the current market value.
 Finally, income is seen by banks as the payment ability of the borrower.
-Low income will have difficulty obtaining mortgage facilities (Fout et al., 2020) and tend to default more easily (Agarwal et al., 2014).
-This illustrates that banks pay attention to high-income levels that can be used to maintain a loan portfolio with current payment status.
-However, this study proves that income has no significant effect on mortgage default.
+Low income will have difficulty obtaining mortgage facilities (Fout, Li, Palim, & Pan, 2020) and tend to default more easily (Agarwal, Green, Rosenblatt, & Yao, 2014).
+This illustrates that banks pay attention to high income levels that can be used to maintain a loan portfolio with current payment status.
+However, this study proves that there is no significant effect of income on mortgage default.
 The results of this study need to be tested further to understand the relationship between income and default.